Research & Policy

 Arthritis Foundation/AOFAS Research Grants

-AOFAS and the Arthritis Foundation (AF) are pleased to announce a new partnership to fuel ankle osteoarthritis research.
-The AF/AOFAS Ankle Arthritis Think Tank Research Grants provide substantial funding to support innovative clinical research that advances knowledge toward treatments to stop or slow ankle osteoarthritis
+AOFAS and the Arthritis Foundation (AF) are pleased to announce a new cycle of the AF/AOFAS Ankle Arthritis Think Tank Research Grants Program.
+The grant program provides substantial funding to support innovative clinical research that advances knowledge toward treatments to stop or slow ankle osteoarthritis.

 Program Information